Vettabase/awesome-mariadb/list-den.md

 Notes

 1. See the [Debezium connector for MariaDB](https://debezium.io/documentation/reference/stable/connectors/mariadb.html).
-2. Unmantained.
+2. Latest supported MariaDB version is 10.6.
 Does not support GTID.

 **CDC Articles**